ovh/cds/docs/content/docs/components/cdn/migration.md

 ```

 * Generate a auth consumer for CDS unit for CDN

-This unit will be useful to migrate logs from CDS database to CDN.
 ```sh
 $ cdsctl consumer new me \
 --scopes=Project,Run \